gleeblezoid/gleeblezoid/RPG Notes/Infinity.md

 - We're getting Jocasta Janus to pay to restore all the kidnapped children's cubes (including her son)
 - Working out how to get our gear back will be fun
 - We need to return Mikel to his parents (either directly or via Rosalind Corto)

+## Session 6 - Kick them in the mainframe

+Genuinely super weird that Rimbauld had the money for 6 l-hosts.

+Noi fucking aced a hack into the building network (4 momentum) - the building doesn't belong to Providential, it belongs to High Tide communications.

+Noi hacked Providential and found:

+- high value information on top secret secure builds (including exploits for those builds)
+- information on offworld projects including mining projects in Ariadna linked to extremely dodgy families (including a massive one which is very criminal looking)